openfoodfacts/facets-knowledge-panels/docs/how-to-guides/Project-setup-locally.md

 # Project Setup
-You may choose Docker-compose(recommended), or Through virtual env
+You may choose Docker compose(recommended), or Through virtual env

 ### Through Docker[Recommended]